ATNA is a widely tested profile. This page contains guidelines that address frequently asked questions about testing expectations.

 - FQDN Validation of Server Certificate Option (first tested in Jan/Apr 2019)

-Depending on the ATNA option(s)s a Connectathon test system supports, it may be able to support TLS 1.0, TLS 1.1, and/or TLS 1.2, and one or more of several ciphers.
-On the Connectathon test floor, different systems with a mix of TLS versions and ciphers would be a barrier to connectivity.
+The "STX" options described above introduce variability in the Connectathon testing environment that did not exist in IHE Connectathons before 2019.
+Depending on the TLS-related options a Connectathon test system supports, it may be able to support TLS 1.0, TLS 1.1, and/or TLS 1.2, and one or more of several ciphers.
+During a Connectathon, different systems with a mix of TLS versions and ciphers would be a barrier to connectivity.